Factorized Binary Search: change point detection in the network structure of multivariate high-dimensional time series: Results

-In this section, we present the simulation and fMRI results.
-Overall, across the simulations, our FaBiSearch method outperforms NCPD \citep{Cribben2017} with all the results displayed in Figure \ref{fig:FaBiSearchNCPDResultsGRAPH} (and Table 1 in the Appendix).
-More specifically, in Simulation 1, where there are no change points, FaBiSearch obtains a small false positive (FP) frequency of 0.04, compared to NCPD's 1.06.
+Overall, across the simulations, FaBiSearch method outperforms the competitor NCPD \citep{Cribben2017} with the results displayed in Figure \ref{fig:simresults} (and in Table \ref{tab:simresultstable} in the Appendix).
+More specifically, in Simulation 1, where there are no change points, FaBiSearch obtains a small false positive (FP) rate of 0.08, compared to NCPD's 0.89.
 In Simulation 2, the two methods perform similarly on detecting one change point.
-FabiSearch finds one more true positive (TP) change point across the 100 iterations with a lower FP rate.
+FaBiSearch obtains a true positive (TP) change point rate of 0.99 across the 100 iterations while NCPD achieves a TP rate of 1, and the FP rates are the same.
 However, once the number of time series and the complexity increases, FaBiSearch establishes a clear advantage over NCPD.
-For example. in Simulation 3, FaBiSearch finds 59$\%$ more TP change points than NCPD while reducing the number of FP found to 34$\%$ of those found by NCPD using the $\pm10$ window.
-The improvement of FaBiSearch over NCPD increases further in Simulation 4, where FaBiSearch finds 6.67 times more TP change points while reducing the number of FPs to 35$\%$ of those found by NCPD using the $\pm10$ window.
-In Simulation 5, we tested the two methods on an ``ABA" type structure in which the first and last clustering structures are identical.
+For example, in Simulation 3, FaBiSearch finds 54$\%$ more true change points than NCPD while having a reduction of 34$\%$ in the number of FPs compared to NCPD.
+The improvement of FaBiSearch over NCPD increases further in Simulation 4, where FaBiSearch finds 1.7 times more TP change points while reducing the number of FPs to 9$\%$ of those detected by NCPD.
+In Simulation 5, we tested the two methods on an ``ABA'' type structure in which the first and last clustering structures are identical.
 This makes the change points less discernible and thus change point detection more difficult, especially for binary segmentation methods (given the similarity between any two partitions).
-FaBiSearch however, performs well by detecting 95.5$\%$ of all TP change points using the $\pm10$ window, outperforming NCPD again.
-Overall, FaBiSearch finds the true change points more frequently, while drastically reducing the number of false positives found, compared to NCPD.
+FaBiSearch however, performs well by detecting 93.5$\%$ of the true change points, outperforming NCPD again while detecting only a fraction of the false positives.
+Simulation 6 has a similar structure albeit with 7 clusters instead of 2 in the first and final stationary segments.
+Here, FaBiSearch outperforms NCPD again on all accounts; NCPD was not able to find any change points.
+FaBiSearch finds 95$\%$ of the true change points while obtaining a FP frequency of just 0.69.
+In Simulation 7, where there is one change segment from 100 to 150 (the network is slowly transitioning between two states), FaBiSearch and NCPD perform similarly in TP rates, obtaining frequencies of 1.
+FaBiSearch, however, obtains a smaller FP frequency of 0.13 compared to NCPD's 0.79.
+A similar outcome is seen in Simulation 8, where the change segment is linearly weighted across 5 time points (the network is slowly transitioning between two states).
+Here, FaBiSearch outperforms NCPD with a TP rate of 0.93 compared to 0.16, and the FP rate favours FaBiSearch (0.17) over NCPD (0.69).
+Overall, FaBiSearch finds the true change points more frequently, while drastically reducing the number of FPs found, compared to NCPD.
+Finally, it is important to point out that the dimensionality of the problem is very large, hence making the detection points difficult as indicated by the performance of NCPD.